-There is a diversity of housing options in Boston and expats can typically choose between large family homes, apartments and the brownstone rowhouses.
+There is a diversity of housing options in Boston and expats can typically choose between large family homes, apartments and brownstone rowhouses.

 These are found in more affluent areas such as Back Bay, North End and Beacon Hill, and are some of the most highly sought-after types of properties in the city.
 This means they tend to be on the more expensive side.
-Although spacious and well built, car owners should note that these homes usually don't have off-street parking.
+Although spacious and well-built, car owners should note that these homes usually don't have off-street parking.

 Detached or stand-alone houses in Boston are mostly found in residential areas in the outer suburbs of the city.
 There are many options, from large family homes to smaller units.
-Houses can be expensive in Boston, but they are popular with students who are looking for a house-share to bring down rent costs.
+Houses can be expensive in Boston, but they are popular with groups of students who are looking for a house-share to bring down rent costs.
 Demand is therefore high for houses, so it can take some time to find the right home, particularly before the start of the academic year.

 Finding accommodation in Boston

 Expats will have a number of resources at their disposal.
 Online property portals are a valuable source of information when it comes to getting an idea of typical prices.
 Another option is to utilise the services of a reputable estate agent.
 House hunters should note that agencies typically charge upwards of a month's rent as their commission.

 Once newcomers have found their ideal home, they will need to make an application to rent.
 If approved, they must then sign the lease and pay the deposit.